Radware/Alteon-ACME-CertAutomation/README.md

 - [Disclaimer](#Disclaimer)

 ## Description ##
-* Objective: Automating the renewal of SSL/TLS certificates for Alteon devices managed by Cyber Controller.
+* Objective: Automating the renewal of SSL/TLS certificates for Alteon devices managed by Cyber Controller
-* ACME Client: Utilizing 'dehydrated' for managing the lifecycle of certificates via Let's Encrypt Certificate Authority (CA).
+* ACME Client: Utilizing 'dehydrated' for managing the lifecycle of certificates via Let's Encrypt Certificate Authority (CA)
-* Challenge Deployment: Utilizing the HTTP-01 challenge type, deploying and cleaning each domain's challenge into the Alteon devices to validate domain ownership before certificate issuance.
+* Challenge Deployment: Utilizing the HTTP-01 challenge type, deploying and cleaning each domain's challenge into the Alteon devices to validate domain ownership before certificate issuance
-* Certificate Provisioning: Automatically provisioning new certificates on designated Alteon devices upon successful renewal.
+* Certificate Provisioning: Automatically provisioning new certificates on designated Alteon devices upon successful renewal
-* Logging: Maintaining detailed log files to track and review the last certificates renewal process.
+* Logging: Maintaining detailed log files to track and review the last certificates renewal process
-* Notifications: Sending email notifications upon completion, detailing success or failure of the certificate renewal process.
+* Notifications: Sending email notifications upon completion, detailing success, unchanged or failure of the certificate renewal process
-* In the event that Cyber Controller is unable to run the script, the secondary Cyber Controller server will send an email notification about the issue.
+* In the event that Cyber Controller is unavailable, the secondary Cyber Controller server will send an email notification about that issue

 ## Pre Requisites ##
 *   At least one Cyber Controller server version 10.5 and above, with internet connectivity